 It’s tempting to run for the retinol, but that might make things worse for crepey, dry skin.
 Look instead for a gentler resurfacer such as vitamin C, rebuilding stem cells and rejuvenating hydrators.
 Juice Beauty Stem Cellular Repair Booster Serum ($75) has a bevy of fruit stem cells, vitamin C and antioxidant resveratrol, plus hyaluronic acid and borage oil.
 The result is smoother looking skin with decreased wrinkles.

 Another serum that smooths the skin and gives a more radiant complexion is one of my all-time favorites, Skin Nutrition Cell CPR ($170).
 Skin Nutrition's philosophy is that skin cells are complex things made up of phospholipids, proteins (enzymes, oligopeptides, amino acids), oligosaccharides, oxygen, vitamins and minerals.
 And so, therefore, is Cell CPR with a whopping 70 or so ingredients.

-If Skin Nutrition is big on amino acids, so too is BRAD, especially with the Essential Elixir Multi-Peptide ($95 in the shop) serum, which has more than a dozen of them.
+If Skin Nutrition is big on amino acids, so too is BRAD, especially with the Essential Elixir Multi-Peptide ($95) serum, which has more than a dozen of them.
 My skin finds it extremely soothing and it leaves my complexion looking smoother, dewy and calm – as if it’s been on vacation.